 - "Outpost Phase" is an obsolete term for the "Facility Phase."
 They are equivalent. - "DS9" is equivalent to "Deep Space 9".
-Thus, Quark's Bar may seed on Deep Space 9. - "I.K.C." is equivalent to "I.K.S."
+Thus, Quark's Bar may seed on Deep Space 9.

+- "I.K.C." is equivalent to "I.K.S."
 Thus, Kargan is matching commander of both the I.K.C.
 Pagh and I.K.S.
-Pagh. - "Alien" species is equivalent to "humanoid" species. - "Terran" species is equivalent to "human" species. - A "vice-admiral" is equivalent to an admiral, a "vice-chairman" is equivalent to a chairman, a "vice-president" is equivalent to a president, and so forth. - An "empress" is equivalent to an "emperor."
+Pagh. - "Alien" species is equivalent to "humanoid" species. - "Terran" species is equivalent to "human" species. - A "vice-admiral" is equivalent to an admiral, a "vice-chairman" is equivalent to a chairman, a "vice-president" is equivalent to a president, and so forth. - Gendered characteristics are equivalent to their opposite-gendered counterparts.
+(For example, an "empress" is equivalent to an "emperor.")